ZeroOne3010/nethackmonsters/content/_index.md

 - [Texts](texts/)

 The purpose of this site is twofold: first, obviously to illustrate the monsters, which normally are represented by just colored letters, but second, to document the state of generative AI as of late 2023.

+# External resources

+- [NetHack Home Page](https://www.nethack.org/) -- The offical home of NetHack
+- [The NetHackWiki](https://nethackwiki.com/) -- One big spoiler and your definitive guide of everything in NetHack